NicholasKoblitz/SW5E-Companion/README.md

 # Welcome to SW5E-Companion

-SW5E Companion is a light-weight character creator for the Dungeons and Dragons 5th Edition Star Wars overhaul by Galiphie and his collabortors.
+SW5E Companion is a light-weight, mobile character creator for the Dungeons and Dragons 5th Edition Star Wars overhaul by Galiphie and his collabortors.
 The Creator allows for a user to design a basic character to allow the use of that character within a campagain.

 ## Features